dom3d/CSharp_Frameworks_That_Use_CodeGen/README.md

 There is the perception that code gen in C# is an edge case need.
 I don't think so.
 The need is high where performance or simplicity of APIs matter.
 Often found in the context of reactive systems, remote execution, non OOP approaches or AOT requirements.

 ## Entitas
-It's pretty much at the code of the solution. https://github.com/sschmid/Entitas-CSharp
+It's pretty much at the core of the solution. https://github.com/sschmid/Entitas-CSharp

 ## ProtoActor-dotnet